Himanshu584/zomato-restaurant-rating-prediction/README.md

 we encoded the catagorical variables with label encoder because if we used One-hot encoding , it would have increased our dimentions enormously

-## Model Building
+# Model Building
 Since this is a regression problem , we used various regression models namely : linear regression , decision tree , random forest , extra tree regressor, XGboost,etc

-Extra tree regressor gave us the best result with accuracy of about 99.99% and smallest mse ( mean squared error )
+`Extra tree regressor` gave us the best result with accuracy of about 99.99% and smallest mse ( mean squared error )

+# Model saving and loading
+we used the `Pickle` library for saving and loading this model and encoded dataframe

+# application building
+The user interface is built in streamlit library that has various components like selectbox, textfield that helps make applications easily. we made the interface such that user can select from catagorical variables and enter the numeric fields . these fields after getting encoded from encoding dataframe in backend if needed will be converted into a 2-d list which will pass into the pickled model for futher processing. after the prediction is made , it will be reflected onto users window.

+# application deployment
+this app is deployed on `streamlit share cloud platform`.